I tried out Apple’s new HomePod features. Here’s what I learned

 A HomePod for every room

 The iOS update also enables multiple HomePods in different parts of the house to sync up playback of a single piece of music.
 To test this I relocated one of the HomePods from the living room to the kitchen, then created another “room” called “Kitchen” in the Home app.
 Once you have HomePods associated with different rooms, you can control them the way you might control lights or temperature.
-For example, you can say “Hey Siri, move this song to the Kitchen” or “Hey Siri turn it up everywhere.”
+For example, you can say “Hey Siri, move this song to the Kitchen” or “Hey Siri, turn it up everywhere.”
 I found the multi-room syncing trick worked as billed.
 This might be useful if you’re throwing a party and people are wandering from room to room.
 You can also use one iPhone to order the Kitchen HomePod to play a different song than the Living Room HomePod, though that doesn’t seem like it would be a frequent need in most homes.
 (If someone else is listening to a HomePod in another room, that person could control the HomePod directly or via his or her own iPhone.)

 Beyond the new music-playback features, the iOS update also lets users ask a HomePod to read out information from Apple’s calendar app, as well as schedule new events via voice commands.
 This also works with other calendars—such as Google Calendar—which you’ve synced with your iPhone.

 Still, Siri has a long way to go to match the digital assistant functionality in both Google Assistant and Amazon’s Alexa.
 Unlike its competition, HomePod still cannot differentiate between the voices (and user accounts) of different people living under the same roof.
 Apple has said that the digital assistant functions aren’t as important as the audio features because people mostly use smart speakers to play music.
-But with any luck, the company is just buying time while it build a smarter Siri.
+But with any luck, the company is just buying time while it builds a smarter Siri.

 If I lived in a one-HomePod household I might pause before buying another one for the stereo effect or multi-room features.
 Though a two-HomePod setup gives you a wider, more dimensional sound than you’d get from a single speaker, it doesn’t create a magical experience that’s far greater than the sum of the parts.
 In smaller rooms, especially, having two HomePods might even be overkill.
 Add to this the fact that HomePods are $349 apiece, with no price break if you buy two, and I doubt that these new features will do much to move more of the speakers off store shelves.